MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-global-parameters.md

 ## `--only-show-errors` global parameter

-During the process of debugging, you may want to only highlight the actual errors and filter out the warnings.
-To do so, use the `--only-show-errors` global parameter to only show errors and suppress any warnings.
-For the following example, see the difference of the first line of the output when including the `--only-show-errors` global parameter:
+During the process of debugging, remove the warnings returned by a reference command by using the `--only-show-errors` global parameter.
+In the following example, note the difference of the first line of the output when including the `--only-show-errors` parameter:

 # [Without `--only-show-errors`](#tab/tabid-1)